NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 4. Identify Correlated Variables.
 Finding a correlation between the variables.
 It will help you figure out how one variable is related others.
-Review [Explore and analyze data with Python](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/) - Unit 6 and 7.
-Learn about how to examine your data to identify any apparent relationships between variables.
+Review [Explore and analyze data with Python](https://learn.microsoft.com/en-nz/training/modules/explore-analyze-data-with-python/) - Unit 6 and 7 and learn about how to examine your data to identify any apparent relationships between variables.

 Recommend: